Nicholas-Long28/Nicholas_Long_Portfolio/README.md

 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.
 - Navigate to the webpage via: https://nicholas-long28.github.io/Nicholas_Long_Portfolio/
+- Navigate to my GitHub repos to view all of my work via: https://github.com/Nicholas-Long28?tab=repositories
 - Navigate to exterior links and read the webpage clearly.
 - Credits
 - MIT License